janhkrueger/wow-stuff/AchievementLocations.md

 ### Schätze des Tiragardesunds
 #### Treasures of Tiragarde Sound

+Secret of the Depths Find 5 Damp Scrolls and speak with the Ominous Altar

 ```markdown
 /way #895 61.51 52.33 Hay Covered Chest (Ride the Guardian)
 /way #895 56.03 33.19 Precarious Noble Cache